New Found Glory: 2014–2021: Resurrection, Makes Me Sick and Forever + Ever x Infinity

+2022–present: Make The Most of It, Listen Up! and Gilbert's death

 In 2022, the band embarked on a full US tour with Four Year Strong and Be Well, celebrating the 20th Anniversary of Sticks and Stones.
-Stickers were distributed at the merch table announcing their next album: "New Found Glory - Make the Most of It.
+Stickers were distributed at the merch table announcing their next album: "New Found Glory - Make The Most Of It.
 A new 14 song acoustic LP by New Found Glory.
 Featuring 7 brand new songs and 7 classics reimagined.
 Mixed by Mark Trombino.
 Coming Soon on Revelation Records."
-Gilbert had to leave the tour abruptly due to back pains, only to discover that the cancer had regrown in certain parts of his body including a spine vertebrae which was ultimately removed, and that he would be unable to perform with the band for the rest of the year as a result.
+Gilbert had to leave the tour abruptly due to back pains, only to discover that the cancer had regrown in certain parts of his body, including a spine vertebrae which was ultimately removed, and that he would be unable to perform with the band for the rest of the year as a result.

 On April 30, 2025, the band signed to Pure Noise Records, while releasing the single "100%".
+The band's fourteenth studio album, Listen Up!, was released on February 20, 2026.
+The album was recorded amidst a time of personal struggle for the band, with guitarist Chad Gilbert battling cancer during the writing and recording process.

+The band was scheduled to make appearances on three of five legs of the 2026 Vans Warped Tour.
+However, before their final leg in November could take place, Gilbert died on September 20, 2026, with his family by his side.
+In the days following Gilbert's death, the band announced that their two scheduled shows that month at EPCOT, in their home state of Florida, would be going ahead as a tribute to Gilbert.